logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

-* To be counted, an intake must have a Date client contacted Intake within the reporting period
+* To be counted, an intake must have a 'Date client contacted Intake' within the reporting period

 .. _category-a2:

-A2 — Monthly volume trends
+A2 — Volume trends
 ++++++++++++++++++++++++++

-This report is designed to show volume trends in clients, episodes and service contacts.
-Each data point in the table and the chart shows monthly data.
+This report is designed to show volume trends in clients, episodes, service contacts and intakes.
+Each data point in the table and the chart shows weekly or monthly data, depending on the option selected.

 Key specifications:

-* To be counted, a client must have had one or more Service Contacts in the reporting period, defined for this report purposes as ‘Active Clients’.
-  Clients are counted uniquely regardless of number of episodes
-* Episodes to be counted if one or more Service Contacts was recorded in the period – defined for this report purpose as ‘Active Episodes’
+* The inclusion criterion for intakes is a 'Date client contacted Intake' within the reporting period
+* Other items (clients/episodes/contacts) are based on 'Active Episodes'.
+An Active Episode is one associated with at least one attended contact during the reporting period
-* All Service Contacts in the period are reported except those that are flagged as ‘No Show’
+* The Service Contacts column reports all the contacts associated with the active episodes, except those contacts that are identified as 'no show'
-* All dates refer to date of service not date of upload or data entry
+* The 'Active Clients' column counts all the people who had at least one active episode

 .. _category-a3:

 A3 — Data quality report — Missing and invalid client data